joshunrau/MplusLGM/README.md

 ## Example:

 Here is an example model selection procedure using a sample dataset built into the package.
+This dataset contains four groups of 100 simulated patients with four discrete hypothetical diagnoses.
+Each patient has a measurement of symptoms at months 0, 1, 2, 3, 6, 9, and 12.
+However, 5% of these data were deleted completely at random.
+In this example, classes will be defined based on measurements up to and including month 3.

 ### Step 1: Load the Package and Dataset

+Load this package into R. For this example, you would also need to import the tidyverse library.

     library(MplusMixtures)
-    data("SampleData")
+    library(tidyverse)

+Load the hypothetical data into R.

+    data("Diagnoses")

+If we examine the symptom levels by diagnosis, we can see that each diagnosis follows a relatively distinct trend.
+However, until month 6, diagnoses C and D follow a nearly identical trend.
+Hence, we will expect a three-class structure to emerge.

+    Diagnoses %>%
+      group_by(dx) %>%
+      summarise_at(vars(colnames(Diagnoses)[3:9]), mean, na.rm = TRUE)

 ### Step 2A: Fit GBTM Models

-After loading the package and dataset, you can fit GBTM models from a minimum class to a maximum class using the fitGBTM function.
-For details regarding this, refer to the documentation, which can be accessed via `?fitGBTM`.
+First, we will fit GBTM models from a minimum class to a maximum class using the fitGBTM function.
+Given what we know about the dataset, we will assume a maximum class structure of four.

-Here, we specify the dataset to be used as SampleData, the variables (var1 - var5) to be used for analysis, the timepoints associated with these variables (1 - 5), as well as the ID variable in SampleData.
-By default, the maximum number of classes is set to six.
-However, as this dataset was designed to contain three classes, we will set the maximum number of anticipated classes to four.

     gbtm_models <- fitGBTM(
-      df = SampleData,
+      df = Diagnoses,
-      usevar = c('var1', 'var2', 'var3', 'var4', 'var5'),
+      usevar = c('sx_0', 'sx_1', 'sx_2', 'sx_3'),
-      timepoints = c(1, 2, 3, 4, 5),
+      timepoints = c(0, 1, 2, 3),
       idvar = "id",
       max_k = 4
     )